mypoolin/kyc/README.md

 The variables below have to be passed using POST action to the url given above with the following field names.

-* merchant_name (your merchant username/key Example: test-name-p2m.
-You would have received this in your signup email with us under the subject line 'Welcome to WibmoPay!')
 * document_number (Document ID of the user in case of PAN/GST)
 * document_type (Document Type (options mentioned below))
 * document_file (Raw file) - optional